 Moreover: it is essential that the cement should not dry out and become brittle.
 Water is necessary to harden the cement, hardening is not a drying procedure.
 Water cisterns constructed in the moist rainy season have the best quality.
 No need for maintenance.

-When the cistern is finished it needs to be wetted and covered with plastic for 7 days.
+When the cistern is finished the cement needs to stay moist and be wetted and covered with plastic for 7 days.

 Fill the cistern with water the first day it is finished up to the level of the tap!!
 "Mr. Mason, fill it yourself and do not wait for the cistern owner!"